- Publications and resources

 - powered-lift aircraft.

-Part 133 will consolidate into one Part of the new CASRs the regulatory requirements that will apply in addition to, or in substitution for, the general operating and flight rules prescribed in Part 91, when using rotorcraft for air transport operations.
+These new rules will effectively replace the operating rules for current helicopter aerial work (air ambulance), charter and RPT operations.
+The new rules will be supported by a number of Advisory Circulars (AC).
+The new rules will apply in addition to, or in substitution for, the general operating and flight rules prescribed in Part 91, when using rotorcraft for air transport operations.

 - A specific structure for regulations relating to air transport operations using rotorcraft, with CASR Part 133 solely addressing these operations.

-- A single standard to be introduced for air transpsort operations, whether unscheduled or scheduled
+- A single standard to be introduced for air transport operations, whether unscheduled or scheduled.

 - The applicability and standards of CASR Part 133 are aligned to closely to Australia's obligations as a member State of ICAO and to CASA's hierarchy of priorities within the Classification of Civil Aviation Activities Policy for rotorcraft.
 These support a systems approach to safety by requiring rules to make clear who is responsible for complying with each rule and by ensuring Operators are responsible for providing guidance, training and monitoring for their personnel on how to comply with the regulations and the operator's policies when conducting operations under their Air Operator's Certificate.

 - In recognition of aircraft accident history and potential risk mitigators, improving the standards for air transport operations conducted under the Visual Flight Rules at night.

 - Linking the requirements for operations conducted under the Visual Flight Rules at night more directly to the safety risks of such operations and the requirements for IFR operations.

 - Establishing safety-based outcomes for overwater flights and the equipment requirements for such operations and providing a greater focus for operators to Establish procedures, training and recency requirements that are most appropriate to the circumstances and complexity of their operations.